Human immune system

 - TNF (tumor necrosis factors) - Polyfunctional immune communication peptides that have received glory in human scientists as anticancer alarm molecules.

 - eicosanoids (prostaglandins, leukotrienes, thromboxanes and others, so-called non-classical eicosanoids) - Communication molecules derived from twenty-carbon (twenty-20) fatty acids, arachidonic acid.
-This one belongs to the world of essential fatty acids, well-known omega-3 and omega-6 unsaturated fatty acids, formerly called vitamin F. Our organism first has omega-3 and ω-6 unsaturated bonds still assigned ω-9 and ω-12, to form arachidonic acid.
+It belongs to the world of essential fatty acids, well-known omega-3 and omega-6 unsaturated fatty acids, formerly called vitamin F. Our organism first has omega-3 and omega-6 unsaturated bonds still assigned ω-9 and ω- to form arachidonic acid.
 In addition, specialized enzymes produce communication eicosanoids.
 The key enzyme in their production is cycloxygenase , which is the target of the most common analgesics .
 Acetylsalicylic acid (aspirin) , paracetamol (paralen) and ibuprofen (brufen) share the same main effect - they block cycloxygenase.

 - Complement - A set of mutually interacting protein molecules (labeled C1 to C9, possibly more than nine) capable of self-identifying and destroying or at least labeling pathogens.
 The C1 molecule detects the pathogen either directly or with immunoglobulins, and the C2-C8 molecules then assess the situation to prevent the destruction of the good cell by mistake, and C9 then creates an attacking complex that perforates the target membrane.
-Additionally, the cells in addition to the complement protect the protectin antidote that inhibits C9 activity.
+Additionally, the cells in addition to the complement protect the protectin antidote, which inhibits the action of the C9 molecule.
 Just like the slow-down conclusion of the 45th Sturmkwire , or the mechanical ladybird that our cyber theoretician and Slovak immigrant Jozef Kelemen are so happy about, the complement is an example of genius in simplicity.
 Magazines are slowly starting to bombard us with reports of "smart" antibiotics in America, so we do not feel inferior, it's good to know that up to 5% of our blood serum proteins are the molecules of the smartest antibiotic-complement.

 - Defensins - Effective antibiotics created by our body.
 It can be said that from the point of view of common microbes, we are among poisonous animals.